digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.2.md

 ## 4. CONCLUSION

 This paper has examined Chinese characters through a fundamentally different lens—not as a writing system for encoding speech, but as **living fossils** preserving 3,200+ years of human cognitive and technological evolution.
-Through systematic analysis of 50+ semantic radicals with oracle bone evidence, organized chronologically from biological foundations through sophisticated philosophy, we have demonstrated that Chinese characters serve a **dual purpose**: they function simultaneously as **linguistic symbols for communication** AND as **encoded repositories of institutional knowledge** about early civilization.
+Through systematic analysis of 50+ semantic radicals with oracle bone evidence, organized chronologically from biological foundations through sophisticated philosophy, we have demonstrated that Chinese characters serve a **dual purpose**: they function simultaneously as **linguistic symbols for communication** AND as **encoded repositories of collective knowledge** about early civilization.

 ### 4.1 The Dual-Purpose Nature of Chinese Characters